Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2024/11/how-i-created-tiamopastoor-com/index.md

 * And how I built that website into something better, including problems I faced and design decisions I made.

 {{% update %}}
 I completely forgot to actually publish this article!
 Stupid me finished writing it, launched the website, then just completely forgot this article.
 So here it is, one year too late.
-Which does allow me to give some interesting "in hindsight" comments at the end.
+I also lost the screenshots of intermediate progress, unfortunately, so this article is just ... a lot of text.
+It does allow me to give some interesting "in hindsight" comments at the end, though.
 {{% /update %}}

 ## Wordpress -> Hugo